DaveToth77/Trellolow/README.md

 ## Contributions

-Although, contributions are not allowed, at this time.
-You may submit any feedback on the code to through github issues.
+You may submit any feedback on the code, suggestions, or contribution requests through github issues.

 ## Credits
 Developers: